Beehive Arts and Education (previously “Beehive Design Collective”)

 The work of Beehive Arts and Education is multidisciplinary and multifaceted.
-They are most recognized for their expansive narrative graphics campaigns, but they also put a lot of time and energy into projects on the ground in communities where they are based.
-They create graphics, share stories, tour with their work, connect with local to global efforts, and shape their collective experience together.
-As with their narrative posters, there is no way to separate the various types of work they do—everything intersects and nothing stands alone.
+They are most recognized for their expansive narrative graphics campaigns and for their community-organizing efforts between local groups.
+They create graphics, share stories, tour with their work, connect with local to global efforts, and work collectively with other organizations and activists.
+As in the visual language in Beehive’s narrative posters, everything flows.
+There is no way to separate the various areas of artivist work they do—everything intersects and no element stands isolated.

 City